-- Application for Admission: including essays, response to the Community Values and Standards, and application fee of \$35 (non-refundable-waived for re- admission).
-For those completing the application online, the fee is also \$35 and credit card payment is required to complete the process. www.sdcc.edu/apply - 2.
+- Application for Admission: including essays, response to the Community Values and Standards. - 2.
 Recommendations: - a.
 Spiritual Life Recommendation: Must be completed by a pastor, youth pastor, or church leader who has known the applicant for more than one year and is familiar with the applicant's spiritual walk. - b.
 Academic Recommendation: If requested, must be completed by a teacher or guidance counselor who is not a relative and who has known the applicant for more than one year.
-Student may be asked to submit an academic recommendation if the GPA or test scores are below the minimum. - Standardized test scores: ACT: 19; SAT 1350 (new) or 900 (old).
-SDC codes are: ACT code-0211, SAT code-4150 NOTE: Transfer students who have completed 15 or more transferable credit hours may not be required to submit test scores. - Official Transcripts from high school and all previous post-secondary education institutions transcripts are official only when sent by an institution in a sealed envelope directly to San Diego Christian Office of Admissions.
+Student may be asked to submit an academic recommendation if the GPA or test scores are below the minimum. - c.
+Standardized test scores: ACT: 19; SAT 1350 (new) or 900 (old).
+SDCC codes are: ACT code-0211, SAT code-4150 NOTE: Transfer students who have completed 15 or more transferable credit hours may not be required to submit test scores. - Official Transcripts from high school and all previous post-secondary education institutions transcripts are official only when sent by an institution in a sealed envelope directly to San Diego Christian College Office of Admissions.